-The Answer to the Pritikin Puzzle,
+Transcript: The Answer to the Pritikin Puzzle

 Remember the Pritikin experiments?
-You put people on a plant-based diet and exercise and in as little as 12 days you can turn their bloodstream into a cancer cell fighting machine.
-Here’s the before picture, a layer of breast cancer cells is laid downin a petri dish and then blood from women eating the standard American diet is dripped on them, and as you can see, even people eating crappy diets have some ability to break down cancer.
-But after just 12 days eating healthy, blood was drawn from those same women, dripped on another carpet of breast cancer cells and this is what you’re left with.
+You put people on a plant-based diet and exercise, and in as little as 12 days, you can turn their bloodstream into a cancer cell fighting machine.
+Here’s the before picture.
+A layer of breast cancer cells is laid down in a petri dish, and then blood from women eating the Standard American Diet is dripped on them.
+And, as you can see, even people eating crappy diets have some ability to break down cancer.
+But after just 12 days eating healthy, blood was drawn from those same women, dripped on another carpet of breast cancer cells, and this is what you’re left with.
 Their bodies cleaned up!

-How does a simple dietary change make one’s bloodstream so inhospitable to cancer in just a matter of days?
-That, was the next question they set out to answer, and they finally did, in 2011...
+How does a simple dietary change make one’s bloodstream so inhospitable to cancer, in just a matter of days?
+That was the next question they set out to answer, and they finally did, in 2011.
 “Here we sought to determine the underlying mechanisms for these anticancer effects.”
 And what they came up with was IGF-1.

-Yeah, sure, in as little as 11 days a healthy diet can reprogram your body to slow down IGF-1 production, but you still have all that IGF-1 circulating in your bloodstream from the bacon and eggs you had the week before.
-So your liver releases a snatch squad of binding proteins to take it out of circulation pronto.
-Exercise alone can drop IGF-1 levels, but you need the plant based diet to get those kind of snatch squad levels.
+Yeah, sure, in as little as 11 days, a healthy diet can reprogram our body to slow down IGF-1 production, but you still have all that IGF-1 circulating in your bloodstream from the bacon and eggs you had the week before.
+So, your liver releases the snatch squad of binding proteins that take it out of circulation pronto.
+Exercise alone can drop IGF-1 levels, but you need the plant-based diet to get those kind of snatch squad levels.

-And so with that combination, 20% less IGF-1, and 50% more IGF binding protein, no wonder there was such a dramatic cancer cell die-off after just a few days.
+And so, with that combination, 20% less IGF-1, and 50% more IGF binding protein—no wonder there was such a dramatic cancer cell die-off after just a few days.

-So did they solve the riddle, did they figure out how a plant-based diet shuts down cancer growth?
+So did they solve the riddle?
+Did they figure out how a plant-based diet shuts down cancer growth?
 Well the definitive study wasn’t published until recently.

 Same as last time; before and after a few weeks of a plant-based diet.
-Cancer cell growth drops; programmed cancer cell death, shoots up.
-But then here’s the kicker.
-Remember how IGF1 levels dropped?
-Well, what if you add that exact same amount of IGF1 back in with the cancer? … It erases the diet and exercise effect.
+Cancer cell growth drops, and programmed cancer cell death shoots up.
+But then, here’s the kicker.
+Remember how IGF-1 levels dropped?
+Well, what if you added back to the cancer the exact same amount of IGF-1 banished from your body, because of the healthy diet?
+What if you added that back in with the cancer?
+It erases the diet and exercise effect.
 It’s like you never started eating healthy at all.

-To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
+To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by Kerry Skinner.